Sisu (Raya and the Last Dragon): Origins and conception

+Sisu is inspired by the Nāga from Hinduism, Buddhism and Jainism.

 Voice

-Awkwafina voices Sisu.
+Awkwafina voices Sisu (Sisudatu).
 During the COVID-19 pandemic, Disney sent her an audio production tent for her home recording acoustics.
 Shurer explained: "When we met Awkwafina, we knew, first of all, that she's an incredible actress with a wide range, and with a very professional and disciplined approach to acting.
 But Awkwafina fit the dragon that we were looking for— some combination of wisdom and emotion and humor.
 She brings all those three things together in some magical potion."
 Director Carlos López Estrada called her something "amazing" in the film due to her ability to perform both comedy and drama.
 Director Don Hall stated he could not imagine somebody other than Awkwafina as Sisu.
 Estrada said she improvised many of the scenes and "brought [Sisu] to life in a way that was very exciting to watch."

 Design and personality

 Story artist Luis Logam stated the directors want Sisu to "completely throw Raya off guard and out of her comfort zone" during their first meeting.
 Logam was encouraged to add a lot of physicality to Sisu's movement.
 The directors described Sisu as "funny [and] self-deprecating".